stid/APPLE-1-ReplicaDue/README.md

                           +--------------+      |
                                                GND

+    CLOCK_DELAY: A0 - you should connect a potentiometer to A0, this will let you manually sed the clock delay of the 6502.

     Note: You may want to put a 100Uf capacitor near the 3.3v & GND lines too.

 ## Serial client recommended settings:
 You should be able to use the standard Serial Monitor in the Arduino IDE or or Platformio (Atom) or any other basic serial client.